Code-Institute-Submissions/automatic-sniffle/README.md

 - As a player, I want the images to be memorable
 - As a player, I want the game to be intuitive
 - As a player, I want to have the choice to play again
+- As a player, I want it to be fun

 ### Wireframes: